-NaCTSO Crowded places guidance found at gov.uk/ government/publications/crowded-places-guidance page
+NaCTSO Crowded places guidance found at gov.uk/ government/publications/crowded-places-guidance

-C5.
-Revised Guidance sets out matters that may be relevant to the imposition of conditions relating to crime and disorder on licensed premises.
+- C5.
+Revised Guidance sets out matters that may be relevant to the imposition of conditions relating to crime and disorder on licensed premises17.
 The Licensing Authority will tailor appropriate conditions for premises licences and club premises certificates.
 Since the matters set out in Guidance and this Statement of Licensing Policy cannot cover every possible scenario, the council will liaise with the police for advice on appropriate conditions for particular premises.
-Conditions attached to premises licences and club premises certificates and club premises as suggested in Revised Guidance.
+Conditions attached to premises licences and club premises certificates will, as far as possible, reflect local crime prevention strategies as suggested in Revised Guidance18. - C6.

-C6.
 The Licensing Authority may impose a range of conditions on premises licences or club premises certificates, which may include model conditions collated by the licensing authority.
 The seeking and any imposition of these conditions and their extent will depend upon the risks of crime and disorder at the particular premises.